EliotAtlani/EliotAtlani/README.md

 ## Hi there 👋

-I'm Eliot Atlani, a passionate software engineering and AI enthusiast currently pursuing my Master's in Data Science at Harvard.
+I'm Eliot Atlani, a passionate software engineering and AI enthusiast currently pursuing my Master's in **Data Science at Harvard.**

-I'm originally from CentraleSupelec School of Engineering where I studied Computer Science and Applied Mathematics.
+I'm originally from **CentraleSupelec School** of Engineering where I studied Computer Science and Applied Mathematics.

-I'm currently looking an internship for Summer 2025 in Software Engineering (United States) I'm currently working on 🔭 academic projects and freelance missions for companies
+I'm currently looking an internship for Summer 2025 in Software Engineering (United States).
+I'm currently working on 🔭 academic projects and freelance missions for companies.

 ### 🛠️ Skills & Technologies
 - **Languages**: JavaScript, TypeScript, Python, C/C++, Java